Cryental/CovidInfo.NET/README.md

 Online service API by Cryental.

+If too many requests are made your rate will be limited.
+This is to avoid DDoS attacks or loss of resources.
+(Current: 5 req / sec, IP based)
+You can bypass it by registering an account and use your own access key.

+Use access_key parameter to pass your own access key.

 ## Usages
 ```
+// No Access Key
 var info = new Covid.Information();

+// With Access Key
+var info = new Covid.Information("d71faf7c-2dc4-4405-9381-548b35871b2e");

 // Get Latest Counters
 var result = info.GetCounters();